Life Happens in Small Groups

 Practicing the Way

-Together we learn the pattern of Jesus, how to be with Him, become like Him and do as He did.
+Together we learn the pattern of Jesus, how to be with Him, become like Him, and do as He did.

 A group for adults

-Led by Pastor Katie Morris
+Leader: Pastor Katie Morris

 Lincoln Boardroom, Lower Level 807 Building